MariiaTararaeva/plantea-frontend/README.md

 <br>

 ## Description
-A blog and information gathering website about growing plants, how to cure diseases and contribute and learn as you wish All the information an regarding the plant and diseases content belongs to [perenual](https://perenual.com/)
+A blog and information gathering website about growing plants, how to cure diseases and contribute and learn as you wish.
+All the information an regarding the plant and diseases content belongs to [perenual](https://perenual.com/)
 <br>